razarusu/scmvm/README.md

 `scmvm` is a very basic virtual machine for experimenting with compilation techniques.
 It is designed to run in Chicken Scheme (*defs.scm* is actually a copy of my *.csirc*), but modifying it to run under other Schemes is trivial.

 `scmvm` instruction code isn't really a bytecode but a *symbolic code* - that is, it is made of Lisp atoms.
-This enables extending the instruction set with great degree of ease.
+This enables extending the instruction set with great ease.

 `scmvm` comes with an assembler.
 In the repository you can find the examples of assembly code (note that it is mostly a symbolic code with labels instead of raw addresses).